apenella/go-ansible/README.md

 The `AnsibleInventoryOptions` struct includes parameters described in the `Options` section of the _Ansible_ manual page.
 It defines the behavior of the Ansible inventory operations and specifies where to find the configuration settings.

-### Options package

-These options can be used to customize the behaviour of `ansible` and `ansible-playbook` commands executions.
-The _go-ansible_ library provides types for defining command execution options in the `github.com/apenella/go-ansible/pkg/options` package.

-#### AnsibleConnectionOptions struct

-The `AnsibleConnectionOptions` includes parameters described in the Connections Options section within the _ansible_ or _ansible-playbook_'s manual page.
-It defines how to connect to hosts when executing _Ansible_ commands.

-The struct can be used either in the [AnsibleAdhocCmd](#ansibleadhoccmd-struct) or [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) to define the connection options.

-#### AnsiblePrivilegeEscalationOptions struct

-The `AnsiblePrivilegeEscalationOptions` includes parameters described in the Privilege Escalation Options section within the _ansible_ or _ansible-playbook_'s manual page.
-It defines how to escalate privileges and become a user during _ansible_ execution.

-The struct can be used either in the [AnsibleAdhocCmd](#ansibleadhoccmd-struct) or [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) to define the connection options.

 ### Playbook package

 This section provides an overview of the `playbook` package in the _go-ansible_ library.
 Here are described its main components and functionalities.